will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 \end{aligned}
 $$

 From a naive syntactic analysis, we observe that both actions read from the $$rmState$$ variable (e.g. in their postcondition), and both write to that variable as well, so we determine that they interact.
-Semantically, though, the updates of both actions don't depend on the value of $$rmState$$, so writes to it shouldn't "affect" these actions.
+Semantically, though, the updates of both actions don't depend on the value of $$rmState$$, so writes to that variable shouldn't "affect" either actions.
 Thus, these two actions can be considered as semantically independent.
 This leads to the slightly refined version of the interaction graph shown in the [figure above](#2pc-semantic-interaction-graph), where we still include arrows representing read/write dependencies between actions, but *only* if those actions semantically interact by the conditions above.

 <!-- From the interaction graph [above](#2pc-semantic-interaction-graph), we can apply some simple rewrites to derive an interaction prerserving abstraction.
 If we take the $$RMChooseToAbort$$, we can try to rewrite this somehow to preserve its interactions with the rest of the components.
 It interacts with $$RMRcvAbortMsg$$ and $$RMRcvCommitMsg$$ only via $$rmState$$, and similarly for $$RMPrepare$$, which is in fact the only action that can observe its transitions.
 So, we what if we merge it with $$RMPrepare$$?
 If we do this, then we need to preserve this merged node's interaction with $$RMPrepare$$.  -->